 The Senior School's Pastoral Care and Student Welfare Policy and Procedures outline the pastoral care and student welfare program provided in the Senior School.
 The full text of Senior School's Pastoral Care and Student Welfare Policy and Procedures can be accessed on the School's intranet (staff and parents) and upon request from the Principal.
-No changes were made to these policies in 2021.
+No amendments were made to this policy in 2022.